-In light of the Company's evolution to an organization that is selling larger integrated solutions in a world where there are shifts in global trade lanes and persistent inflationary pressures, on January 11, 2023, the Company initiated a plan (the "Plan") intended to realign its workforce with its business needs and objectives, namely, to invest in areas of potential growth and implement reductions where there is excess capacity.
-Due to the implementation of the Plan, the Company recorded restructuring charges of \$42.6 million during fiscal 2023 across all lines of business related to severance for positions that were eliminated.
+In fiscal 2023, in light of the Company's evolution to an organization that is selling larger integrated solutions in a world where there are shifts in global trade lanes and persistent inflationary pressures, on January 11, 2023, the Company implemented a separate restructuring plan intended to realign its workforce with its business needs and objectives, namely, to invest in areas of potential growth and implement reductions where there is excess capacity.
+Due to the implementation of the plan, the Company recorded restructuring charges of \$42.6 million during fiscal 2023 across all lines of business related to severance for positions that were eliminated.
 There were no restructuring charges in fiscal 2022.